No universal concept of 'security legislation'

 And the way such laws are interpreted and applied is far more important than what the letter of the law says.

 Spying, the deliberate leaking of government secrets or advocating the violent overthrow of the established political order - the sort of offences included in China's new security law for Hong Kong - are crimes in most countries.
-Yet, many of these offences are either defined in pieces of legislation which are often centuries-old or are inferred from broader constitutional provisions.
+Yet, many of these offences are either defined in pieces of legislation that are often centuries old or are inferred from broader constitutional provisions.

 However, since most of these provisions are used very infrequently in Western countries, a great deal of uncertainty prevails over whether they are still applicable, or if they have been superseded by subsequent legislation protecting human rights.